-In 1999, the Institute of Medicine issued its landmark study, “To Err is Human” where it was estimated that as many as 98,000 Americans died each year as a result of preventable medical error.
+In 1999, the Institute of Medicine issued its landmark study, “To Err is Human” where it was estimated that as many as 98,000 Americans died each year due to preventable medical error.

-Despite of and perhaps related to the attack on patient rights through the myth of a medical malpractice lawsuit crisis, the more recent estimates from the Journal of Patient Safety put the number as high as 440,000 deaths per year.
-The study further estimated that 10 to 20 times that number suffer severe and/or permanent non-lethal injuries.
+Despite and perhaps related to the attack on patient rights through the myth of a medical malpractice lawsuit crisis, the more recent estimates from the Journal of Patient Safety put the number as high as 440,000 deaths annually.
+The study further estimated 10 to 20 times that number suffer severe and/or permanent non-lethal injuries.

-Millions of Americans are harmed or killed each year as a result of preventable medical error.
+Every year, millions of Americans are harmed or killed due to preventable medical errors.
 Yet the myth goes on with constant attacks on patient rights and safety for the benefit of insurance companies.

 More Than a Bad Outcome is Required for a Medical Malpractice Claim

-It is important to understand that just dissatisfaction with medical care does not mean there is negligence.
+It is essential to understand that just dissatisfaction with medical care does not mean there is negligence.
 Likewise, even bad medical outcomes do not necessarily suggest malpractice.

 There are many inherent dangers to medical care some of which cannot be avoided.
-It is those that can and should be avoided that lead to medical malpractice claims.
+Those that can and should be avoided lead to medical malpractice claims.

-Medical malpractice claims are extremely complex.
+Medical malpractice claims are highly complex.
 The burden is on the injured party to show that the doctor’s behavior was negligent and fell below the standard level of care under the circumstances.

 Because doctors are not prone to admit malpractice, proof of malpractice generally requires extensive attorney resources and expert witness assistance.
-This means that the injured plaintiff must get a medical expert that will state in court if necessary that the behavior did amount to malpractice.
-This cannot be avoided or the case will not get out of the gate.
+This means that the injured plaintiff must get a medical expert who will state in court that the behavior did amount to malpractice if necessary.
+This cannot be avoided, or the case will not escape the gate.

-Deadlines and Other Requirements in a New Mexico Medical Malpractice Claim
+Medical Malpractice Lawyers Explain Deadlines and Other Requirements in a New Mexico

-There are numerous laws, regulations and time limits that apply specifically to medical malpractice claims.
+Numerous laws, regulations, and time limits apply specifically to medical malpractice claims.
 These include:

-To understand these requirements, it is important also to understand two more important points:
+To understand these requirements, it is also important to understand two more essential points:

-To get right to the point, the answer of whether you must file your medical malpractice claim with a Medical Review Pane depends on whether your doctor or medical provider is a Qualified Healthcare Provider (QHP).
+To get right to the point, whether you must file your medical malpractice claim with a Medical Review Pane depends on whether your doctor or medical provider is a Qualified Health care Provider (QHP).
 If your doctor is a QHP, then you must first file your medical malpractice claim with a Medical Review Panel.
-If your doctor is not a QHP, then no you do not have to file with the Medical Review Panel and proceed directly to court.
+If your doctor is not a QHP, you do not have to file with the Medical Review Panel and proceed directly to court.

 Qualified Healthcare Provider Status

-So this raises a couple more questions on how a doctor gets qualified as a QHP and how do you know if he or she is?
+So this raises a couple more questions on how a doctor qualifies as a QHP and how you know if he or she is.
 Qualified Healthcare providers get their QHP status through the Medical Review Commission.

-Basically in order to qualify as a QHP, the doctor need only meet a few requirements the most important of which is proof of financial responsibility.
+To qualify as a QHP, the doctor needs only meet a few requirements the most important of which is proof of financial responsibility.
 In short, the doctor must provide proof of insurance coverage as set forth by the Medical Malpractice Act.

 Determining a Doctor‘s QHP Status

-An injured patient can determine whether the doctor is a QHP by contacting the Medical Review Commission, or more specifically the Patient Compensation Fund.
-It is important to make this determination immediately for several reasons.
-Of course, one of these (but not the only by any means) is to determine if you must first file your claims with a Medical Review Panel.
+An injured patient can determine whether the doctor is a QHP by contacting the Medical Review Commission or more specifically the Patient Compensation Fund.
+It is essential to make this determination immediately for several reasons.
+Of course, one of these (but not the only by any means) is determining if you must first file your claims with a Medical Review Panel.